The Rapture in The Old Testament

 Judgment and Mercy

 With this understanding, is the trumpet that precedes the resurrection and rapture of the church an announcement of God’s wrath or His Divine mercy, salvation, and redemption for His people?
 I would argue the latter.
 As such, we cannot align Paul’s statements in First Corinthians with the seven trumpet judgments in the book of Revelation.
 They are not the same.
-Paul’s is a declaration of redemption for God’s people, and Revelation’s is a battle call to the destruction of God’s enemies.
+Paul’s declaration is of redemption for God’s people, and Revelation is a battle call to destroy God’s enemies.

 Additionally, the seventh trumpet in Revelation announces the coronation and arrival of our King, Yeshua, and His great army and the heavenly host, His church, when He returns to Jerusalem, as it is written: